-The contract resulting from this RFP shall be effective upon countersignature of contract for a 3 year firm term, and is renewable for up to 6 additional one-year renewal periods.
-The total contract period will not exceed 9 years.
+The contract resulting from this RFP shall be effective when all parties have executed and the initial term of the contract shall be two (2) years.
+The contract will be renewable for up to 3 additional one-year renewal periods.
+The total contract period will not exceed 5 years.
 Annual renewal shall be contingent upon the University's satisfaction with the services performed.